 No matter how many safety guidelines and practices you’ve set in place, they won’t do any good if your employees aren’t aware and invested in following those guidelines.
 The safest work environments occur when employees, at all levels of the organization, work together to communicate and adhere to the safety standards set in place.
-By following these workplace safety tips you can develop a successful safety program is one that encourages employees to report unsafe situations and behaviors, and encourages safe practices throughout each and every work day.
+By following these workplace safety tips you can develop a successful safety program that encourages employees to report unsafe situations and behaviors, and promotes safe practices throughout each and every work day.

 Here are 8 workplace safety tips every employee should know to ensure all employees are engaged in developing a safety program that encourages the shared responsibility of everyone in the workplace:

 #1 Be Aware of Your Surroundings

 Every job site has inherent dangers, whether that’s large, heavy machinery, conveyor belts, or even tripping over items in the office.
 The best way to keep yourself safe is to identify the hazards in your workplace and be aware of your surroundings.
 The more familiar you are with your tasks and workplace, the more aware you’ll be of the potential hazards.
 Knowing your surroundings and being aware of potential hazards will help you and your co-workers identify how to minimize the risk and avoid workplace injuries.